Nursing Courses

 Offered: spring

-The NUR 4850 Special Topics course is a course designed relating around a specific nursing topic or area of specialty.
-The course allows for professors/instructors to offer more education relating to a specific nursing topic area of interest.
+The special topics course is a course designed relating to a specific nursing topic or area of specialty.
+The course allows professors/instructors to offer more education relating to a specific nursing topic area of interest.

 Co-requisites: None